jonnor/projects/smart-cad/README.md

 In order to enable non-professional users to digitally fabricate, we need to:
 * increase the
 *
-Need to move to 'direct '
+Need to move to 'direct shaping'

 LaserOrigimi, folding to make 3d objects
 LaserSheet